poletto123/expense_tracker_springBoot_angular/README.md

 * AngularJS
 * Bootstrap

 ## IN PROGRESS.
-Where are we?
+Where does it stand?

 CRUD operations are working while using MySQL with Spring Boot/Security/AOP.
-Next step is to work on frontend with AngularJS, Bootstrap and, to build reporting features.
+Next step is to work on frontend with AngularJS, Bootstrap, and to build reporting features.